How to get the best deal on your rental

 - Check in & Check Out Key Exchange

-When everything looks right, it's finally time for you to sign a rental agreement.
-You'll likely be required to submit a security deposit at time of reservation.
+When everything seems right, it's finally time to sign a rental agreement.
+You will likely have to submit a security deposit at time of booking.

 During your Stay

-- Don't forget to be a good neighbor.
-Local people will probably be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your home.
+- Please remember to respect your nearby neighbors.
+Frequently, surrounding properties are lived in by permanent residents.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.

 - Enjoy your stay!
-Make sure you protect the owner (and your things!) by keeping the rental home locked up while you are away, exactly like you would at home.
+Make certain to protect the property owner (and your stuff!) by keeping the vacation rental locked up while you are away, just like you would in your own home.

 Check Out Time

-- As soon as everything is out, do a walk-through of the rental to verify no damage occurred during your remain.
-When possible, do this walk-out inspection with the property owner present.
-If the property manager is not available, make sure you take photos of the property to record its condition.
+- As soon as your things are all out, do a walk-through of the rental home to make certain no damage occurred in the course of your remain.
+If you can, do this walk-out inspection with the property owner present.
+If the property owner is not available, make certain to take photos of the property to record its condition.

 - How was your trip?
 Many rental home sites seek testimonials after your stay .
 Owners and rental managers will thank you for positive recommendations.
 If anything was unsatisfactory and they did not correct it in a practical manner, or when the vacation rental was not as described, you will want to note that as part of your critique.

 Use Your Experience